loren-gc/SDUWPS-ML-Classifier/README.md

 * **IBI:** Inter-beat Intervals (Heart Rate Variability).
 * **BVP:** Blood Volume Pulse.

-> **Note:** Demographic data (Age, Gender, Weight) was analyzed but explicitly **excluded** from the final model to ensure the system generalizes based on physiological dynamics rather than static anthropometric features.
+> **Note:** Demographic data (Age, Gender, Weight) was analyzed and also included on the training stage, even though it didn't have a considerate impact on the final model's precision.

 ---